denten-books/plain-text/3-format.md

 from their reading.
 If someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it.
 You'll also see the notes that they made in the book [@_amazon_????]
 The Google Play Books platform does not have a public note features nor does it support book editing.
 It does however add the ability to translate words and passages and to search for selected phrases using the company's search engine [@_read_????].
 In short, the electronic book cannot be reduced to a single platform.
-The affordances of reading, taking notes, sharing, and storing books change are determined by the software, governed by specific socio-economic contingencies.
+The affordances of reading, taking notes, sharing, and storing books are determined by the software, governed by specific socio-economic contingencies.
 Thus a book available in North America, might be be available on other continents, or it could be available elsewhere in a redacted form, its content tailored to the reader's geography dynamically.

-A book pur
+On the other hand, my remarks about the diffuse affordances of the electronic book hold true only for interaction through the sanctioned "front end" modes of access.
+For example, note that all of the major book platforms I have mentioned above are coupled tightly with their respective book markets.
+Whatever the comparative affordances of reading an Amazon ebook versus the book expressed in the Adobe Document Cloud, the software must emulate the logics of document ownership.
+To own an electronic book or a document means significantly different things depending on the specific affordances of the given platform.
+In another sense, to own a book in each case means to have access to the bits that bring the simulation of the book into existence.
+At some lower level of abstraction the variety of reading platforms rest on the computational substratum.
+This hyper-media, as Lev Manovich calls it, underlies all simulacra, including the bibliographic [@manovich_software_2013].
+A common act of epistemic disobedience, to borrow from Walter Mignolo, therefore includes accessing the book bits more directly, through unsanctioned channels [@mignolo_epistemic_2009].
+One can for example disentangle models of document ownership embodied in an Amazon Kindle document format from the "content" of the book itself.
+The so called "ripping" of the Kindle book library involves reformatting individual books into other forms which could hypothetically enable unfettered copying and circulation, constrained by original platform.
+The activity need not be illicit.
+The extraction of plain text from the Portable Document Format commonly constitutes the initial step in scholarly corpus analysis or distant reading.

+In each of the above examples, the reader confronts some aspect of formatting instrumentally, for a particular purpose like copying, analysis, or preservation.
+I am however also interested in a more systematic wholesale exposition of electronic document structure.
+Reading for format involves the deconstruction, both literal and figuratively historical, of the literary device.
+Where paper books present the reader with a limited set of known affordances tied to the print medium, electronic books present us with a virtually limitless and for the most part unexamined set of simulated affordances.
+Whatever interpretive activity readers hope to enact at the level of textual representation is grounded in the material affordances of the simulated book.
+The responsibility for formatting no longer belongs to the singular act of edition making.
+A number of agents actively intercede in the transition between the inscription---information on a disk---and its representation---pixels on the screen.
+These intercessions may be benign, as when the electronic book changes the layout of the text to fit a smaller screen when displaying text on mobile devices; or it may be totalizing as when a book platform is designed also to censor or to surveil its readers for commercial or political purposes.
+Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.[^ln3-hex] The format governs and controls in the sense of shaping the encounter between otherwise incommensurate systems, hardware and wetware---storage, screen, and brain.

+[^ln3-hex]: In this last regard see @stensola_entorhinal_2012.
+This ground-breaking work describes the structure of data in the human brain.

+### 3.3 Document Object Model

+There are many but one rules them all...

 Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The